M. Provisions, Contingent Liabilities & Contingent Assets

 i) Foreign currency risk

-The company is exposed to foreign exchange risk arising from foreign currency transactions, primarily with respect to USD.
-Foreign exchange risk arises from recognised assets and liabilities denominated in a currency that is not the company's functional currency.
+The company is primarliy not exposed to foreign exchange risk arising from foreign currency transactions.
+However, the Company has entered into derivative contracts to hedge its exposure in foreign currency due to swap of INR Loan into USD.
+Foreign exchange risk arises from recognised assets and liabilities denominated in a currency that is not the company’s functional currency.

 b) The Indian Parliament has approved the Code on Social Security, 2020 which would impact the contributions by the company towards Provident Fund and Gratuity.
 The Ministry of Labour and Employment has released draft rules for the Code on Social Security, 2020 on November 13, 2020, and has invited suggestions from stakeholders which are under active consideration by the Ministry.
 The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period when the Code becomes effective.

-The capital commitment for the company amounts to H nil (h nil)
+The capital & other commitment for the company amounts to H Nil (previous year - H Nil)

-37. The Company did not raise any term loans or no new working capital borrowings have been sanctioned the current year.
-Accordingly, the Company does not have any charges to be filed or satisfaction which is yet to be registered with ROC beyond the statutory period.
+37. The Company does not have any charges or satisfaction of which is yet to be registered with ROC beyond the

 38. The company has not filed any Scheme of Arrangements in terms of sections 230 to 237 of the Companies Act, 2013 with any Competent Authority.